m-a-islam/tiny-web-app/README.md

 #### Feature Tests (`tests/Feature/`)

 -   **Main Page Loads:** Verifies that the home page returns a successful `200` HTTP status.
--   **Successful File Upload:** Tests the entire "best case" - a valid file is uploaded, data is stored in the database, the file is saved to disk, and the user is redirected.
+-   **Successful File Upload:** Tests the entire "best case" - a valid file is uploaded, data is parsed and stored in the database, and the user is redirected.
 -   **Validation: No File Provided:** Ensures the application returns a validation error if the form is submitted without a file.
 -   **Validation: Invalid File Type:** Ensures the application rejects files that are not spreadsheets (e.g., an image).
 -   **Validation: File Too Large:** Ensures the application correctly rejects a file that is larger than the 10MB limit.

 #### Unit Tests (`tests/Unit/`)

 -   **SpreadsheetImportService:** This test verifies the core business logic of the application in isolation.
 It mocks the `Excel` facade and uses an in-memory database to confirm that the service correctly parses data and creates database records, proving the logic is sound independent of any controller or HTTP request.

 ## Architectural Decisions & Best Practices